 Research Projects

-My research has been developed along two trajectories.
+My research has developed along two trajectories.
 My earlier work examined the intersections of ageing and transnational migration, i.e. transnational eldercare, later-life mobilities, politics of belonging and citizenship.
 As a faculty member on Educator track (2020-2025), I focused on geographical pedagogy with an emphasis on feminist approaches, and blended and digitally mediated forms of teaching and learning.

 Pedagogy